When War Made a Plea for Harmony With ‘Why Can’t We Be Friends?’

 Those messages were summed up fairly succinctly with the instantly memorable title track, which repeats the chorus dozens of times over a sunny musical gumbo of ragged rock and loose funk.

 It isn't high art, but that's basically the point — with "Why Can't We Be Friends?," as they had on previous releases, War cannily wrapped overtly political pleas for peace, racial harmony and economic equality inside songs with utterly non-confrontational arrangements.
 "Harmony, melody and fun.
-That's what we want to do," Jordan told Sounds.
+That's what we want to do," Jordan later told Sounds.
 "Make the people smile, laugh and be horny."

 Listen to War's 'Why Can't We Be Friends'

-Those noble goals continued to produce results with Why Can't We Be Friends?, which hit No. 8 on Billboard's Top 200 Albums chart while topping the R&B tally (and breaking the Jazz Top 20).
+Those noble goals continued to produce results with Why Can't We Be Friends?, which hit No. 8 on the Billboard Top 200 Albums chart while topping the R&B tally (and breaking the Jazz Top 20).
 The record also spun off a Top 10 dance single, "Heartbeat," while sending the title track to No. 6 and adding another Top 10 pop hit, "Low Rider."

 Like "Why Can't We Be Friends?," "Low Rider" went down in War history as one of the band's biggest signature hits, with a danceable beat and naggingly catchy dominant riff that continue to make it a popular choice for cover bands and hip-hop samples.
 Like much of the band's catalog, "Low Rider" sounds borderline silly, but it makes a genuine effort to deal with real-world themes — and its toe-tapping arrangement, anchored by drummer Harold Brown's immediately recognizable pattern, sums up the beauty of War's approach to making records.